YaraSco/mlazure-project-3/README.md

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.

+We have the dataset as csv files in our directory "ojdata". in Azure Studio, we register the files of "train" directory under their respective names "train" and "auxi".
+This registered datasets is used for the hypertuning.
+For the test file, we use it after we deploy our model.

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment